Kometa-Team/Kometa/docs/defaults/both/audio_language.md

 Note that the `templates_variables:` section only needs to be used if you do NOT want to use the default settings.

-Below are the available variables which can be used to customize the file.
+All [Shared Variables](../variables) are available as well as the additional Variables below which can be used to customize the file.

 | Variable         | Description & Values                                                                                                                                                |
 |:-----------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------|